 The Cost of Course: The first subscription of $168 USD secures a place in the course.
 The remainder of the fees will be payable in 5 monthly instalments of $168 USD, these are also paid through Paypal.
 Total tuition cost is $1008 USD.
 A one off discounted payment of 900USD can also be made.
-See Fees Page.
+The next course begins on the 19th of March 2018 See Fees Page.

 The course instructor and developer, Justine Crane has been actively studying and formulating specifically for perfume since 2003, and actively making and selling scented natural handmade soaps, balms, butters, etc, since 1996.
 Justine is self taught, and has many years experience successfully formulating for soaps, butters, balms, bombs, melts, and oil-based perfumes.
 In October 2007, dedicated and interested in meeting other natural perfumers Justine started a study group called Black Nails, she was joined by two delightful women who were as interested in honing their perfumery skills as she was herself, They spent over a year intensively studying Jean Carles, Edward Sagarin, Poucher, Verrill, Arctander, and obscure catalogs such as the Buyer's Guide & Cyclopedia for Soaps, Perfumery and Cosmetics, circa 1938.
 They conducted trials, shared formulas, evaluated essences and shared insights -- it was a ground breaking educational group they created together.
 In 2007 Justine opened her shop and began selling perfumes, soaps and natural cosmetics.
 The previous year, in 2006, Justine started Le Parfumeur Rebelle, an online education and resource site to help novice Natural Botanical Perfumers access information and educational tools to help them in their endeavors.
 Justine wrote and developed the first online course for The Natural Perfume Academy in 2008 and over the next year tested it though the first pilot course at the academy.
 Justine has been teaching at the academy since, perfecting and refining the course to suit her students requirements to learn.
 Ms Crane has also written several books and workbooks on natural perfumery and related topics.
 Since it's beginning The Natural Perfume Academy has seen many gifted perfumers finishing to become successful established perfumers in their own right as well as now having a strong community of past students still keeping in touch through our exclusive formulators club and also to mentor our new students as they study and learn.